nanditha16/Python/src/DS_Algo/README.md

         - Time: Appends/pops on the list are O(1).
 At each leaf, join costs O(L) once.
 Across all paths: O(N + ∑ Lᵢ) = O(N + total_output_chars).
 (Much better overhead.)
         - Space: O(H) for the call stack + O(H) for the path list + result storage.

+34. alienOrder(self, words: List[str]) -> str: Alien Dictionary
+    - “I infer the alien alphabet by building a graph of letter precedences.
+First, I init all chars with in-degree 0.
+Then for each adjacent word pair, I find the first differing character; that gives a directed edge w1[j] → w2[j] and I increment in-degree.
+If a longer word precedes its exact prefix, it’s invalid (return '').
+Finally, I run Kahn’s topological sort: push all zero-in-degree letters, pop/append to the result, decrement neighbors, and enqueue new zeros.
+If I don’t output all letters, there’s a cycle → return ''.
+Time: O(V+E).
+Space: O(V+E).”
+    - Time Complexity: O(N × L)
+    - Space Complexity: O(V + E)